 Cepheus is home to a number of interesting stars, including Delta Cephei and Beta Cephei (Alfirk), both prototypes for their own classes of variable stars, and the semiregular variable Mu Cephei (Garnet Star), one of the largest stars known.
 Alfirk and several other Cepheus stars – Alderamin (Alpha Cephei), Errai (Gamma Cephei), and Iota Cephei – hold the title of North Star during the Earth’s precession cycle, coming within 5 degrees or less of the north celestial pole.

-Notable deep sky objects in the constellation include the spiral galaxy NGC 6946, also known as the Fireworks Galaxy, the diffuse nebula Sharpless 155 (Cave Nebula), the reflection nebula NGC 7023 (Iris Nebula), and the star cluster NGC 188, the nearest open cluster to the north celestial pole.
+Notable deep sky objects in the constellation include the spiral galaxy NGC 6946, also known as the Fireworks Galaxy, the diffuse nebula Sharpless 155 (Cave Nebula), the reflection nebulae NGC 7023 (the Iris Nebula) and the Ghost Nebula (Sh2-136), and the star cluster NGC 188, the nearest open cluster to the north celestial pole.

 The best time of year to observe the stars and deep sky objects in Cepheus is during the month of November.